lucastuxnet/GOOSE_Simulator/README.md

 ### Counters increment but on the wrong entry

 Compare the returned `attack_id` with the table printed by the generator.
 A divergence here, with `validate.py` passing, points to a difference between the traffic generator's encoding and the control plane's — verify that `GOOSE_FIELDS` in `gen_test_traffic.py` is in the same order as `goose_feat_h` in `goose_ids.p4`.
+(This was one of the v1 defects corrected in v2.)

 ### Error inserting entries with a repeated priority